trista-chen-29/cs151-dev-24/ReadMe.md

-Here is the **clean, paste-ready README version** — **no Chinese, no explanation text**, only FINAL content.
-You can copy and paste this **directly into your README.md**.

----

-# Name of application: Students' Knowledgebase for Faculties
+## Name of application: Prof-Support
 ---

 # Version: 0.8